kolan72/PoliNorError/README.md

 - **Building Policy Chains:** Utilize `WrapPolicy` or `WrapUp` to create nested policy chains.
 The `WrapUp` method, in particular, provides a fluent, bottom-up approach to constructing these chains.

+### PipelineFuncBuilder

+- **Use for multi-step transformations**: When you have a series of functions that transform data step-by-step, `PipelineFuncBuilder` provides a clean, composable way to chain them with error handling at each stage.
+- **Leverage context in error handlers**: The `ProcessingErrorInfo<T>` parameter contains the input to that specific step (`pi.Param`), making it easy to log which input caused the failure.
+- **Check `PipelineResult.IsFailed`** before accessing `Result` to avoid working with default values from failed pipelines.

 ### Handling `PolicyResult`

 - **Chain with `SetFailed()` in result handlers** to pass control to the next delegate in the collection intentionally.